-help keep your horse cool during the hot days of summer:
+Here are some ideas to help you keep your horse cool during those hot summer days.

 - Provide ample fresh, clean water.

 - Check daily that buckets or troughs are not contaminated with bird droppings, insect larvae, or algae growth and try to keep the water cool.
 Some horses may not want to drink warm water.

 - Ponies and foals may have trouble reaching to the bottom of a shallowly filled trough.
 Make sure everyone in your paddocks can reach the water.